-Requests for early dismissal must be received by the office before the start of the school day in the form of a specific, dated parent note or email (attendance@fcspaladins.org).
+Requests for early dismissal must be received by the office before the start of the school day in the form of a detailed email to attendance@fcspaladins.org.
 Phone calls are not accepted.
 Teachers will be notified of all approved early dismissals at the beginning of the day.
 Students may be dismissed early only for the reasons cited above (see Excused Absences).
 After the start of school, any requests for early dismissal must have approval from the administration.

-Students must sign out at the office before leaving campus and sign back in at the office if/when they return, or their absence will be unexcused.
+Students must sign out at the office before leaving campus and sign back in at the office if/when they return.
+Failure to do so will result in a lunch detention.
 Students may not leave school with anyone other than a parent unless the school has received emailed parent permission.
 Students may never leave school with other students.
 A student must be present at least half of a class period in order to be counted present for that class.
 (See Make-up Work Policy)